All Products

 const credentialsConfig = new Credential.Config({

-// Specify the type of the credential.
+// Specify the credential type.

 type: 'access_key',